fedhere/FPAI/README.md

 Figure 9: Precision-Recall curve at different IoU thresholds for SS state.

 ![Figure 9a:True area vs Predicted area per state](images/true_predicted_area.png) Figure 9a: True area vs Predicted area for the test data set for all the states considered in the work.
+The model is able to predict the Fish Ponds area distribution, including some of the outliers with larger sizes.

-![Figure 9b: Prediction and True labels colored coded by classification class](images/area_dist_ogun_pred.png) Figure 9b: Prediction and True labels colored coded by classification class
+![Figure 9b: Prediction and True labels colored coded by classification class](images/area_dist_ogun_pred.png) Figure 9b: Prediction and True labels colored coded by classification class.
+False Positive predictions are embeded within the true area distribution, the model is predicting the correct size but not detecting true Fish Ponds.

 # Conclusion